explode Explode

 The following example uses the file sampleTank_step203.STEP, if you want to reproduce these steps yourself.

-1. Go to Create>Static Body; select the STEP file to import as is.
+1. Go to Create>Static Body, and in the Add Geometry window, select Import from file.
+Select the STEP file to import as is.

 The model initially looks like this.
 Note that the impeller and tank are in the same file, but they come in as one piece of geometry.